-As differing declarations from leaders and different restrictions put in place across regions, states and municipalities continue to roll out, it can create additional confusion.
+As different states start to shift their restrictions in reaction to the pandemic and vaccination strategies, it can create additional confusion.
 “We certainly have confusing messages that are being offered in our culture,” Dr. Bea notes.

 “People will behave in accordance with whatever concerns them the most,” Dr. Bea says.
 “If health and safety concern you the most, you’re likely to maintain healthy behaviors.”

-That can be difficult, especially given the drastic ways life has changed for many during the pandemic.
+That can be difficult, especially given the drastic ways life has changed during the pandemic.
 Economic pressure from a change in employment might force more people to take risks despite health advisories, Dr. Bea notes.

 But fatigue and changes in routine also affect other aspects of life for many.
 “If they are feeling fatigued, pinched, deprived of things that they have either enjoyed or valued, some people may take greater risks because the virus is invisible and sometimes the consequences of the virus can be downplayed, meaning more people might ignore it,” Dr. Bea says.